ucsc-ospo/ucsc-ospo.github.io/content/project/osre23/ucsc/polyphy/index.md

 - Work with mentors to improve project's written community practices (diversity, communication).
 - Write and edit narrative and explanatory parts of PolyPhy's documentation.
 - Create tutorials that present core functionality of the toolkit.

+### Community engagement and management

+- **Topics:** `Community Management` `Social Media` `Networking`
+- **Skills:** documented experience with current social media landscape, social and well spoken, ability to communicate technical concepts
+- **Difficulty:** Moderate
+- **Size:** 175 or 350 hours
+- **Mentors:** {{% mention oelek %}}

+Your responsibility will be to build and engage the community around PolyPhy.
+This includes its standing team and stakeholders, current expert users, potential adopters as well as the general public.
+The scope (size) of the project depends on the level of commitment during and beyond the Summer and is negotiable upfront.

+**Specific tasks:**
+- Manage the team's communication channels (Slack, Zoom, email) and maintain active presence therein.
+- Develop social media presence for PolyPhy on Twitter, LinkedIn and other selected social media platforms.
+- Manage and extend the online presence for the project, including its [website](https://polyphy.io), mailing list, and other applicable outreach activities.
+- Research and engage with new communities that would benefit from PolyPhy, both as its expert users and contributors.